donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 In order to keep constant length on each grass blade instance, each instance needs to be rescaled by the Bezier curve length.

 The reference study does not concern this problem.
-The developers of Ghost of Tushima admits that they do not control the length of the grass blades and let the grass blades change lengths while making motions because it is not noticeable and calculating the length of Bezier curve is a hard problem.
+The developers of Ghost of Tushima admits that they do not control the length of the grass blades because it is not noticeable and calculating the length of Bezier curve is a hard problem.
 Ghost of Tushima uses cubic Bezier curve, and indeed, there is no analytical function for length of Bezier curves with degree more than two.
 If a Bezier curve has degree equal or greater than 3, it requires numerical method to calculate the length.